oicr-gsi/shesmu/docs/builtin.md

 ## Input Formats
 These input formats are available on any instance:

-- `shesmu` input format: information about the actions current running inside Shesmu
+- `shesmu_actions` input format: information about the actions currently running inside Shesmu

 ## Signatures
 These signatures are available on any instance: